 An old joke says that when a country song is played backward, something other than Satanic messages can be heard.
-You know, the singer getting back his dog, his wife and everything else typically lost in country lyrics.
-This notion comes from the number of songs that glorify an ole country boy's dog, the one friend guaranteed to stick around after his woman packs up and leaves.
+You know, the singer gets back his dog, his wife and everything else typically lost in country lyrics.
+This notion comes from the number of songs that glorify an ole country boy's dog as the one friend guaranteed to stick around after his woman packs up and leaves.
 These tales of morality sometimes become tales of mortality, where the dog will pass away by song's end.

-Dog songs, capturing both this scenario and a child's love for a pet, rank high among the most tried and trued forms of country storytelling.
-I love my dog more than most people so I'm a big fan of this list which spans from the birth of commercial country music to modern times, showing that these stories have resonated with audiences for over 80 years.
+Dog songs, capturing both the above scenario and a child's love for a pet, rank high among the most tried and trued forms of country storytelling.
+If you love your dog more than most people you've encountered, you'll be a big fan of this list which spans from the birth of commercial country music to modern times, showing that these stories have resonated with audiences for over 80 years.

 12. "Doghouse Blues" by Bill Monroe